Important questions and answers of

 10. It throws light on the degree of efficiency of the management and utilization of the assets and that is why it is called surveyor of efficiency.
 They help management in decision making.

-Limitations of Ratio analysis
+Limitations of Ratio

-1. Ratios can be useful only when they are computed in significantly large number.
+in mind the following short comings of this technique: 1.
+Ratios can be useful only when they are computed in significantly large number.
 A single ratio would not be able to convey anything.
 At the same time, if too many ratios are calculated, they are likely to confuse instead of revealing any meaningful conclusion.

 2. Ratio analysis gives only a good basis for quantitative analysis of financial problems.
 But it suffers from quantitative aspects.